-Finally, we note that the AS 4959:2010 Methodology 1 does not allow for the correction of $L{A90}$ compliance measurements for background noise, which the standard notes is a conservative approach.
+Finally, we note that the AS 4959:2010 Methodology 1 does not allow for the correction of L{A90} compliance measurements for background noise, which the standard notes is a conservative approach.
 The lack of the ability to correct for the contribution of background noise when using this method will further increase the difference between the SA Guidelines and AS 4959:2010 results.
-There is potential for the inability to correct for background noise to be sufficient to incorrectly indicate non-compliance with criteria.
+There is potential for the inability to correct for the significant background noise at a typical compliance measurement site to be sufficient to incorrectly indicate non-compliance with criteria.